awsdocs/amazon-workdocs-administration-guide/doc_source/what_is.md

 ## Accessing Amazon WorkDocs<a name="accessing"></a>

 Administrators use the [Amazon WorkDocs console](https://console.aws.amazon.com/zocalo/) to create and deactivate Amazon WorkDocs sites\.
 With the admin control panel, they can manage users, storage, and security settings\.
-For more information, see [Managing site settings](manage-sites.md) and [Inviting and managing Amazon WorkDocs users](users.md)\.
+For more information, see [Managing Amazon WorkDocs from the site admin control panel](manage-sites.md) and [Inviting and managing Amazon WorkDocs users](users.md)\.

 Non\-administrative users use the client applications to access their files\.
 They never use the Amazon WorkDocs console or the administration dashboard\.
 Amazon WorkDocs offers several different client applications and utilities:
 + A web application used for document management and reviewing\.
 + Native apps for mobile devices used for document review\.
-+ A document synchronization app used to synchronize a folder on your macOS or Windows desktop with your Amazon WorkDocs files\.
++ Amazon WorkDocs Drive, an app that synchronizes a folder on your macOS or Windows desktop with your Amazon WorkDocs files\.
-+ Web clipper browser extensions for several popular web browsers that allow you to save an image of a webpage to your Amazon WorkDocs files\.

 For more information about how users can download Amazon WorkDocs clients and edit their files, and which file types are supported, see:
 + [Getting started with Amazon WorkDocs](https://docs.aws.amazon.com/workdocs/latest/userguide/getting_started.html)